djechi/AniFind/README.md

  ### Front End Testing
 Front-end components within Vite/React were tested by using Vitest.
-Components that were tested include the Home Page trending/rating lists, Recommendation Search Bar, and the Anime Card.
+Components that were tested include the Home Page trending/rating lists, Recommendation Search Bar, About Page titles, and the Anime Card.

 #### Test commands (Front-end)
 - cd front-end